HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Constraint Satisfaction/CSP.md

 ![n queen backtracking](backtrack.gif)

 Remove redundancy of expanding frontiers that have already violated constraints.
-But this is still a brute-froce approach, and for huge number of n, the time complexity is still O(n^2).
+But this is still a brute-force approach, and for huge number of n, the time complexity is still O(n^2).

 References: